ismasan/sourced/README.md

 end
 ```

-Then you can use your any built-in Plumb types, as well as your own, when defining command or event structs (or any other data structures for your app).
+Then you can use any [built-in Plumb types](https://github.com/ismasan/plumb?tab=readme-ov-file#built-in-types), as well as your own, when defining command or event structs (or any other data structures for your app).

 ```ruby
 UpdateEmail = Sourced::Command.define('accounts.update_email') do